martinkersner/martinkersner.github.io/content/posts/2026-05-11-secure-readonly-db-access-for-ai-agents.md

 ALTER ROLE claude SET temp_file_limit = '1GB'; -- cap disk spill from sort/hash queries
 ```

 No `INSERT`, `UPDATE`, `DELETE`, `DROP`.
-Statement timeout kills runaway queries, though it's a `USERSET` parameter, so the agent can override it in-session; for hard enforcement, put a connection pooler in front or point the role at a read replica. `default_transaction_read_only` is a second layer: if a future `GRANT` accidentally adds write access, transactions still start in read-only mode.
+Statement timeout kills runaway queries, though it's a `USERSET` parameter, so the agent can override it in-session; for hard enforcement, put a connection pooler in front or point the role at a read replica.

 ## 2. Give Claude the connection details

 Keep the password out of argv (and out of shell history, `ps`, and tool logs).
 Two files do the work.
-Replace `db.example.com` with the actual address (LAN IP, Tailscale IP, or hostname) of your Postgres server.
+Replace `db.example.com` with the actual address of your Postgres server.

 Put the password in `~/.pgpass` and `chmod 600` the file: